Matthew-Mallimo/Elm-Checkers/elm-stuff/packages/elm-lang/dom/1.1.1/README.md

 # Mess with the DOM

-Sometimes you want to manually set the **focus** to a particular input field.
+Sometimes you want to manually set the **focus** to a particular input grid.

 Other times you want to be able to control how things **scroll**.